SoftwareAG/adabas-natural-code-samples/Adding a first occurrence to an MU field/README.md

+## Adding a First Occurrence to an MU Field

 Done the "hard way" adding a new occurrence to an MU field as the first occurrence can be CPU intensive, requiring lots of MOVE statements.
 This program shows how to do this with just a single MOVE (and some Format Buffer "trickery")